EMBRYOPSIDA Pirani & Prado

 GERRARDINACEAE M. H. Alford Back to Main Tree

-Petiole bundle arcuate, or three in an arc; mucilage cells in epidermis; lamina with vein proceeding to glandular tooth and with a branch to the vein above; C clawed, thin, small; A opposite C; nectary cupular; stigma?; ovules?; seed with a fleshy outer layer, lignified laterally-compressed cells inside; endosperm ?type, embryo minute; n = ?
+Petiole bundle arcuate, or three in an arc; mucilage cells in epidermis; lamina with vein proceeding to glandular tooth and with a branch to the vein above; ?pedicel articulated; C clawed, thin, small; A = and opposite C; nectary cupular; style, stigma?; ovules?; seed with a fleshy outer layer, lignified laterally-compressed cells inside; endosperm ?type, embryo minute; n = ?

 Chemistry, Morphology, etc. Gerrardina foliosa appears to have clawed petals and three sepals larger than the others (ToL, vii.2009).